su8/pinky-bar/README.md

 export CFLAGS='-I/usr/local/include'
 ```

+It seems that OpenBSD 6.3 clang compiler fails to find **-largp** even with the above environment variables.
+You are advised to install gcc.

 After editing the wrong prototype I managed to stumble upon a bug in OpenBSD's own libc.

 **Warning !!!
 OpenBSD users !!!**